e-gov/TARA-Doku/SSO tehniline spetsifikatsioon.md

 **Verifying the signature**

-The identity token is signed by the TARA SSO authentication service.
-The logout tokens are signed by TARA SSO back-channel logout service.
+The identity token is signed by the GOVSSO authentication service.
+The logout tokens are signed by GOVSSO back-channel logout service.
 The signature meets the JWT standard.
-TARA SSO uses the same key for signing both the identity and logout tokens.
+GOVSSO uses the same key for signing both the identity and logout tokens.

-TARA SSO uses the RS256 signature algorithm.
+GOVSSO uses the RS256 signature algorithm.
 The client application must, at least, be able to verify the signature given by using this algorithm.
 It would be reasonable to use a standard JWT library which supports all JWT algorithms.
-A situation in which the TARA SSO signature algorithm is needed is, in principle, possible – if a security failure is detected in RS256).
+A situation in which the GOVSSO signature algorithm is needed is, in principle, possible – if a security failure is detected in RS256).

-For the signature verification the public signature key of TARA SSO must be used.
+For the signature verification the public signature key of GOVSSO must be used.
 The public signature key is published at the public signature key endpoint (see chapter “Endpoints”).

 The public signature key is stable - the public signature key will be changed every 2-3 years or accordingly to the security recommendations.